Stability and convergence of in time approximations of hyperbolic elastodynamics via stepwise minimization: Stability

 Let us now introduce the {\bf Minimizing movement scheme}, that approximates \eqref{eqn:elastic-eqn} with the appropriate stability.
+The minimizing movement scheme without dissipation is very similar and can be found in~\eqref{def:eta-minimizing-movements-nodiss}.

 Consider the following time-stepping scheme, for the two time scales $0<\tau\leq h$.
 We follow the scheme of \cite{BenesovaKampschulteSchwarzacher} with the distinction that we keep our scheme discrete in $h$.
 For simplicity and ease of notation\footnote{It is possible to include the cases that $h$ resp. $T$ is not an integer multiple of $\tau$ resp. $h$, and the resulting complications of this are essentially notational.} assume $h=N\tau$ and $T=Mh$ with $N,M\in \N$.
 Define the discrete times $t_k^\ell:= \ell h+ k\tau$, notice in particular that $t_0^\ell=t_N^{\ell-1}$.
+For $k=1,\dots,N$ and $\ell =0,\dots,M$ define the approximation via the step-wise minimization of